 • Your spouse's plan administrator will have information about the QDRO procedures.
 The retirement plan must approve the QDRO before you ask for court approval.
 Each plan is different, and many companies have developed their own QDRO forms to smooth the process.
 When the court issues a domestic relations order giving you part of your spouse's retirement assets, you or your attorney will need to send a copy to the retirement plan administrator immediately.

 • Settle all retirement plan issues before the court finalizes your divorce.
 Make sure the plan is listed in your property settlement and in a QDRO.
 If you do not get a QDRO at the time of your divorce, you will have to go back to court and get one.
 This will result in additional legal fees and may cause you to lose your share of the retirement plan.

-Receiving a share of your spouse's pension is often a complicated process.
-It is important to get help from an attorney with expertise in these issues.
-For free help on pension issues, contact Iowa Legal Aid’s Pension Rights Project at 800-992-8161.
+All retirement plans are different.
+Getting a fair share of your spouse's retirement plan is almost always a complicated process.
+It is important to get help from an attorney with expertise in divorce and QDRO issues.

 If you have questions about retirement plan rights during a divorce or other retirement plan questions or issues, you should contact the Upper Midwest Pension Rights Project at 800-992-8161.
 The Project can give FREE legal help to Iowans with retirement plan related issues.